 Wednesday May 23 2001, Day 20

 The day had a fairly slow start.
 I turned on the watermaker, just to keep its membrane clean, but it did not produce any fresh water.
-I troubleshot the plumbing and the solenoid but all are OK.
-It must be that its membrane, despite all my efforts, is still fouled.
+I troubleshot the plumbing and the solenoid but all were OK.
+It must be that its membrane, despite all my efforts, was still fouled.
 I will have to soak it with both acid and alkaline solutions.

 We went to the Capitanerie.
 A very nice French lady who spoke excellent English helped us to make plans for extensive sight seeing.
 We had already decided not to sail south of Monastir and to abandon Thetis here at the marina while we explored points south by land.
 The nice lady suggested two alternatives: rent a car for a week or join a “safari tour.”
 The later will take three days, beginning on Saturday, and covers over 1,000 km.